ESMValGroup/ESMValTool_Tutorial/_episodes/05-writingdiagnostics.md

 Provenance is stored in the *[W3C PROV XML](https://www.w3.org/TR/prov-xml/)* format and also in an *SVG* file under the ``work`` and ``plot`` directory.
 For more information, see [recording provenance][provenance].
-You will see that it gets parsed as an argument in the saving outputs functions above.
+You will see that the `record` gets parsed as an argument in the saving outputs functions above.

 ## Congratulations!